Challenging bliss in the heart of Central Ontario.

 Day 1 - Packing 101 and Shoe Troubleshooting

 Sunneva and I met up at her friends' house tucked away in the countryside, just outside of Peterborough.
 Tina and Craig are both cyclists, so it was a great base to get started.

-We finally hit the road close to lunch time.
+We finally hit the road close to lunchtime.
 Sunneva was super excited and jetted off down the road like a rocket.
 (Slow down there lady, I'm molasses when I start.)
 We had a couple of good gravel rollers off the bat on our way to meet the official loop.
-We found the trail shortly and were greeted with some canopies, neat underpasses and wide-open rail trail.
+We found the trail shortly and some canopies, neat underpasses and wide-open rail trail greeted us.

 It didn't take long to figure out that the handlebar bag on her bike was rubbing against the wheel.
 It took us a little while to figure out how to use some straps in an unintended fashion to hold up the bag.
 Seemed to do the trick!

-Having only made it about 40 km by this point, we were starting to wonder what the rest of the day had in store.
+Having only made it about 40 km by this point, we were wondering what the rest of the day had in store.
 The answer is navigation training and rain - just a little of each.
 To hop on the Hastings Heritage Trail travelling north, Matt had a wee bit of mystery connecting trail mixed into the route.
 Once we got on the main trail, the rain came down.
-I found it quite refreshing but once we stopped in Marmora, I began to get cold.
+I found it quite refreshing, but once we stopped in Marmora; I got cold.

 I devoured the entire half of a loaded medium pizza (can you call it pizza if it doesn't have cheese?).
 While we were eating, we decided that reaching our Crown Land spot in Gilmour was a little far-fetched since we started so late.
-Also we were wet and a shower would be really nice.
+Also, we were wet and a shower would be really nice.
 So instead, we stayed at the KOA just outside of Marmora.
-Did a little laundry in a plastic bag and went straight to bed.
+We did a little laundry in a plastic bag and went straight to bed.